Honors Capstone Project

 Using interviews, information from contemporary media, the work of Chilean memory expert, Steve Stern, a professor of history at University of Wisconsin-Madison, and dozens of archival documents found in Chile’s libraries and universities, I have constructed a picture of the state of Chilean memory politics today.

 Mehta, Christine, "THE PINOCHET PROJECT: A NATION’S SEARCH FOR TRUTH MEMORY STRUGGLES IN POST-PINOCHET CHILE" (2011).
-Syracuse University Honors Program Capstone Projects.
+Honors Capstone Projects - All.
 214.

 Creative Commons License